Service Based Software Development (5cr)

 Teaching methods

-The course combines lectures, weekly home exercises, and an exam.
+The course combines online lectures, weekly home exercises, and an exam.
 The lectures cover key programming concepts and principles through practical examples.
-In the weekly home exercises, students complete programming tasks and practice code review based on peer assessment principles.
-Code review supports the production of high-quality, readable code and enhances problem-solving skills.
 The course concludes with a programming exam that assesses the understanding of essential programming principles and practices.

 Learning materials

-The primary learning materials are the lecture and exercise materials provided during the course.
+The primary learning materials are online lecture and exercise materials provided during the course.

 But if interested here are books that covers the concepts of the course: